 The Colombia international, who headed former club Porto to victory in last year's final in Ireland, proved just as influential in this season's tournament decider in Romania

-Just a year after scoring the only goal of the 2011 final, the former Porto hitman bagged a first-half double to put the Rojiblancos in complete control of their clash with La Liga rivals Bilbao, before Diego sealed victory for Diego Simeone's men with five minutes to go.
+Just a year after scoring the only goal of the 2011 final, the former Porto hitman bagged a first-half double to put the Rojiblancos in complete control of their clash with their Liga rivals, before Diego sealed victory for Diego Simeone's men with five minutes to go.

 "I dedicate this first to God, then to my family in Colombia and also to the supporters of Atletico."

 Falcao's double in Romania took his tally for the campaign to 12, thus ensuring that he finished as the tournament's top scorer for the second year in a row.